-These vegan black bean burgers are made with pantry staples and freeze really well (so great for meal prep).
-Garnish these delicious veggie patties to your taste for one yummy meatless dinner.
+These vegan black bean burgers are made with pantry staples and are totally delicious!
+Garnish these easy veggie patties to taste for one satisfying meatless dinner.
 Sure to be the best black bean burger recipe you’ll try!

 I love to work out because I also love to eat (story of my freakin’ life, lol).
 Gotta have balance, am I right?